 The deal: Let’s start with the fright factor: Tickets cost anywhere from $16–$27.
 For a movie.
 But that allows you to choose your seat online, recline in comfy oversized leather chairs, and sample from a menu of chef-prepared meals, plus beer, wine, and cocktails.
 Premium seats include a pillow and a blanket.

 Location: Capitol Hill

-The deal: We rejoiced when the Cap Hill staple got its liquor license; now they can serve beer and wine with the best of them.
+The deal: We rejoiced when the Cap Hill staple got its liquor license back in 2011; now they serve beer and wine with the best of them.
 A heady brew complements the heady selection of foreign, arthouse, and indie films.